indikaimk/indikaimk.github.io/_posts/2018-03-31-working-with-a-real-world-dataset-in-pandas.markdown

 #MSC_2	351
 {% endhighlight %}

 Again we are trying to use the `agg` function where we pass a dictionary with column name and function to apply on the column.
 But do we get what we want?
 Not really.
-While we get the maximum number of call failures, without the time, this information is not very usefull.
+While we get the maximum number of call failures, without the time, this information is not very useful.

 {% highlight python %}
 s1=gdf.get_group('MSC_1')